US Privacy

 One response we hear a lot from US customers is that they don’t actually process any data and therefore data protection laws don’t apply to them.

-It is important to note here that website and app operators are responsible for the data that is processed on their website or in their app .
+• It is important to note here that website and app operators are responsible for the data that is processed on their website or in their app .
 Therefore, the data protection laws apply in particular to companies if they meet one of the following conditions:

-1. If data is processed for our own purposes , for example via tracking tools such as Google Analytics, Matomo, Hotjar or similar
+• 1.
+If data is processed for our own purposes , for example via tracking tools such as Google Analytics, Matomo, Hotjar or similar

-2. Sharing data with third parties is also a processing step.
+• 2.
+Sharing data with third parties is also a processing step.
 Data is shared, for example, by integrating a third-party plugin into the website or app.
 This applies to YouTube videos, Facebook plugins, Google Maps, chat programs or payment providers such as PayPal

-3. Whenever advertising is integrated into the website or app, data is automatically transmitted to the advertiser .
+• 3.
+Whenever advertising is integrated into the website or app, data is automatically transmitted to the advertiser .
 The transmission is understood as a step in data processing.

-While states differ a bit on when consent to data processing must be given, virtually all data protection laws require opt-out.
+• While states differ a bit on when consent to data processing must be given, virtually all data protection laws require opt-out.
 In the case of CCPA/CPRA, this must be implemented explicitly by means of a link that says “Do not sell or share my personal information”.

 Become compliant in 5 steps

-- 3. Adapt the opt-out design to your wishes
+• 3.
+Adapt the opt-out design to your wishes

-- 4. Create & integrate the “Do not sell or share my personal information” link
+• 4.
+Create & integrate the “Do not sell or share my personal information” link

-- 5. Stay compliant thanks to automatic updates
+• 5.
+Stay compliant thanks to automatic updates

 Recommended by lawyers and data protection officers

-The new standard AB GPP
+The new Standard IAB GPP

-In order to transparently signal the opt-in or opt-out within the website or app to all integrated tools, plugins and advertising providers, the so-called IAB GPP standard was developed by the IAB.
+In order to transparently signal the opt-in or opt-out within the website or app to all integrated tools, plugins and advertising providers, the so-called IAB GPP Standard was developed by the IAB.

-GPP stands for Global Privacy Platform and defines various methods and interfaces such as a CMP (Consent Management Provider, also known as “Cookie Banner” or “Privacy Notice”) that record and communicate consent/opt-in or rejection/opt-out can.
-The standard is largely based on the IAB TCF standard, which has been used successfully in Europe for years and has become a must for publishers and advertisers.
+• GPP stands for Global Privacy Platform and defines various methods and interfaces such as a CMP (Consent Management Provider, also known as “Cookie Banner” or “Privacy Notice”) that record and communicate consent/opt-in or rejection/opt-out can.
+The Standard is largely based on the IAB TCF Standard , which has been used successfully in Europe for years and has become a must for publishers and advertisers.

-You can also find more about GPP in our blog .Important: Most data protection laws also require that website operators and app operators can respond to “browser signals”.
+• Important: Most data protection laws also require that website operators and app operators be able to respond to “browser signals”.
 One of these signals is the GPC or “Global Privacy Control” required in California.
-With consentmanager, websites and apps don’t have to worry about happiness: The consentmanager solution automatically reacts to browser signals and implements the opt-out automatically.
+With consentmanager websites and apps don’t have to worry about luck: the consentmanager solution automatically responds to browser signals and implements the opt-out automatically.

 Why become compliant for US privacy laws now?